 In the project group you will work on a project with usually 5-10 other students.
 This project group lasts for 1 year (2 semesters) and you are not allowed to fail the project group more than once.
 Each semester of the project group takes 10 ECTS on paper, but expect that you’ll have to invest more time per ECTS than usual!
 On the other hand, the grade of the project group is only counted with 8 ECTS.

 It is a good idea, to start this project group early, because you can not start writing you master’s thesis before you passed the complete project group (both semesters).

 In every semester, usually in the last week of lecture, there is a presentation of the upcoming project groups.
 The enrollment will be explained at this presentation.
-More information about the PG can be found here.

 This thesis usually completes your master’s studies.
 For your master’s thesis you need a topic to write about.
 Most students talk to a professor, who is working in an area of interest to the student.
 The professor suggests a rough topic which will be refined by the professor, the student and maybe an additional supervisor, since not all theses are supervised by the professor himself/herself.
 You can also talk to potential supervisors directly, for example, many of the people holding the exercises for your classes may offer topics.